rinigus/osmscout-server/README.api.md

 consulting OSM Scout Server API.

-Map matching is provided at path `/org/osm/scout/server1/mapmatching1`, interface `org.osm.scout.server1.mapmatching1`.
+Map matching is provided at path `/io/github/rinigus/OSMScoutServer/mapmatching`, interface `io.github.rinigus.OSMScoutServer.mapmatching`.
 On presence of the service, there is a boolean property `Active` which equals to `True`.

 The main interaction with the server occurs via the following method: